ballerina-platform/module-ballerinax-salesforce/Package.md

 ## Step 3: Create the Salesforce client

-You can define the Salesforce configuration and create Salesforce base client as mentioned below.
+Users are recommended to use Direct-Token config when initializing the Salesforce client for the continuous access.

 ```ballerina
 // Create Salesforce client configuration by reading from config file.